-Pet owners that have used the crematorium kindly send me cards, and wonderfully, photos of their passed pet.
+Pet owners that have used the crematorium kindly send me cards and, wonderfully, photos of their sadly missed pet.
 These are displayed on the photo board in the reception office and people love to see them.
 I thought how nice it would be if we could share the memories of passed pets on a page on the website.

 If you would like to send in a testimonial and a photo of your pet by email, I would love to receive it and will upload it to the site.

 Those we love don't go away

 Unseen, unheard but always near

 Still loved, still missed and very dear

 "Losing our beloved Buffy was so very distressing and painful but the process of cremation was made so much easier with the help and support of Rowan at Memorial Wood.
 The service they provided was professional, efficient and caring.
 We got the ashes back within a day, beautifully and thoughtfully presented.